chesterwizzle/Haikuverse/README.md

         *   Leverages the `screenshot` package to capture a beautifully formatted widget as an image in memory.
         *   Integrates the `share_plus` package to invoke the native OS share sheet, providing a seamless sharing experience on both mobile and web platforms.

-*   **`followers_screen.dart` - Social Connection Management:**
+*   **`poet_network_screen.dart` - Poet Network Hub:**
-    *   **Purpose:** A standalone screen, accessible via a link on the Settings Tab, for managing social connections.
-It displays a rich, scrollable list of users who are following the current user.
-    *   **Key UI:** A `Scaffold` with an `AppBar` containing a `ListView` of follower cards.
-Each card shows the follower's avatar, nickname, follower count, and a dynamic button to "Follow Back" or "Unfollow", fostering reciprocal community engagement.
+    * **Purpose:** A centralized hub for managing social connections, accessible from the Settings tab.
+It replaces the previous standalone followers screen with a more comprehensive, tabbed interface.
+    * **Key UI:** A `Scaffold` with a `TabBar` for "Followers," "Following," and "Find Friends."
+Each tab displays a list of poets using a consistent, reusable card widget.
     * **Logic:**
-        *   Uses a `FutureBuilder` to call the `getFollowersDetails` Cloud Function (via `FirestoreService`) on initialization.
-This function securely fetches and consolidates all necessary data for the followers list.
-        *   Handles follow/unfollow actions by calling the respective `followUser`/`unfollowUser` Cloud Functions and refreshing the list state.
+        * **Followers Tab:** Displays users following the poet and allows following them back.
+        * **Following Tab:** Lists poets the user is following, featuring an optimistic "undo" feature for unfollow actions that preserves the UI state until navigation.
+        * **Find Friends Tab:** Provides a privacy-first search bar to find and follow other poets by their public nickname.

 *   **`notifications_screen.dart` - Centralized User Notification Hub:**
     *   **Purpose:** Provides a centralized, real-time feed of all user-specific notifications.